When most of us think about air pollution, we envision coal-burning power plants and smokestacks puffing out dirty air.

 Clean air solutions start with understanding the pollution source.
 For example, at Port Houston, there were more than 2.1 million visits by truck to the 8 public terminals in 2013 that contribute more than 1,000 tons of smog-forming pollution each year.

 Making it easy to upgrade

-In a partnership with the Port of Houston Authority and a regional group supporting cooperation among local governments, EDF has helped develop an innovative program that makes it easier for truck owners to buy new, cleaner trucks, to reduce air pollution at the Port.
+In a partnership with the Port of Houston Authority and the Houston-Galveston Area Council, EDF helped develop an innovative program that makes it easier for truck owners to buy new, cleaner trucks, to reduce air pollution at the Port.

 - Trucks account for 35% of nitrogen oxide emissions at the Port of Houston Authority.
 Nitrogen oxides are a primary precursor to ozone, a form of air pollution that aggravates asthma and other respiratory illnesses.

 - Over 3,000 trucks serve the port, 39% of which are model year 1997 or older.

 - Before the program began,only 6.5% of these 3,000 trucks had the most stringent emission controls.

 - In 2007, trucks servicing the Port covered 130 million miles on Houston roads and idled for nearly 4 million hours at Port facilities.